tiffanychu90/simple-coronavirus-report/getting_started.md

         * As long as you're in "insert mode", you can type and delete as normal.
         * If you're not in "insert mode", it is more tricky to type and delete characters.
     * `I` to enable "insert mode"
     * Let's get a nicer display for our prompt.
-Scroll down to somewhere in the `bashrc`, maybe towards the end, and paste (right click) this in:
+Scroll down, by clicking the "down arrow", to somewhere in the `bashrc`, maybe towards the end, and paste (right click) this in:
     ```
     # Show a nicer prompt.
     export GIT_PS1_SHOWDIRTYSTATE=1